An optimized PyCBC search for gravitational waves from intermediate-mass black hole mergers: New Methods for observing intermediate-mass black hole binaries

 As can be seen, the above constraint rejects approximately $\sim 3 \%$ of the total injections used.
-But most of these injections have large single-detector \ac{SNR}($\gtrsim 30$).
-Such large \ac{SNR} signals are difficult to observe given the current detector sensitivity and the target source population.
+But most of these injections have large single-detector \ac{SNR}($\gtrsim 30$): given current detector sensitivity, we are unlikely to see \ac{IMBH} signals with such loud \acp{SNR}.
+The distribution of our injections in luminosity distance, and thus in \ac{SNR}, is also not astrophysical, giving relatively more high-SNR signals than in a realistic case, thus we expect the fraction of actual signals rejected to be smaller.

 In addition to these veto choices, we also remove triggers from a wider window around auto-gated times of loud non-Gaussianity.
 During preliminary analysis of \ac{O3a} data, we noticed several instances where the loud glitch prompting the auto-gate was correlated with nearby, lower frequency glitches that had relatively high \acp{SNR} in \ac{IMBH} templates.
 We can see the effect of this correlation in the histogram of Fig~\ref{fig:gating}, which shows an elevated relative rate of triggers with high $\Breve{\rho}$ in short-duration templates within a few seconds of auto-gated glitches.
 This effect is mainly visible in both LIGO detectors' data, increasing up to two orders of magnitude, being much subtler for Virgo data.
-As a preliminary approach to this issue, we veto all triggers between 1 second before and 2.5 seconds after the central auto-gating times of Advanced LIGO data.
+As a first approach to this issue, we veto all triggers between 1 second before and 2.5 seconds after the central auto-gating times of Advanced LIGO data.
 The tuning limits were chosen empirically and are subject to future improvements.
-As a result of this refinement, we see additional suppression of high-statistic background events that leads to an increase in sensitive-volume-time, implying that a \ac{GW} signal belonging to the target space will be detected with an improved significance.
+This refinement yields additional suppression of high-statistic background events, leading to an increase in sensitive volume-time, which implies that a \ac{GW} signal belonging to the target space will be detected with an improved significance.
 We provide details of this study in the next section.